-The 2020 judges shortlisted the applications to the following three entries:
+The 2021 judges have shortlisted the applications to the following two entries:

-The BSP is delighted to announce that the winner of The Sir Wilfred Fish Research Prize 2020 is Cher Farrugia.
+The BSP is delighted to announce that the winner of The Sir Wilfred Fish Research Prize 2021 is Chaitanya Pradeep Joshi.

 The Clinical Fellowship Award is designed to enhance clinical training by providing support for successful applicants to participate in or attend events that have a clear educational benefit, with explicitly stated educational outcomes.
-With a maximum award of up to £4,000, the 2020 prize has been awarded to three worthy entries from:
+With a maximum award of up to £4,000, the 2021 prize has been awarded to:

 The Systematic Review Prize, instituted in 2018, is awarded annually by the British Society of Periodontology and Implant Dentistry, with the object of encouraging researchers in the early stages of their career.
 The Prize takes the form of a cash award of £1000.

-- Niamh Kelly - "Periodontal health and the frequency of COPD exacerbations: a systematic review and meta-analysis"
+- Rizky Irwandi - "Circulating inflammatory cell profiling and periodontitis: a systematic review and meta-analysis"

-The BSP is delighted to announce that the winner of the 2020 Systematic Review Prize is Niamh Kelly.
+The BSP is delighted to announce that the winner of the 2021 Systematic Review Prize is Oliver Jones.

 The Frank Ashley Undergraduate Prize is designed to encourage dental and hygiene therapy undergraduates at UK Dental Schools to undertake a project that has a clear educational benefit in periodontology.
 There were two awards made for 2021, with each winner receiving a prize of £500:

 The BSP hold an annual poster prize competition with two categories: Research and Clinical Case Report.